sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/core/submodules/builder.md

 # Builder

 > The [Builder](@ref) is a submodule of `ProtoSyn.Core` module.
-As such, the following section introduces both new [Types](@ref) and methods that work together, in a generally independent way from the rest of the module, and require an unique exploratory section on their own.
+As such, the following section introduces both new types and methods that work together, in a generally independent way from the rest of the module, and require an unique exploratory section on their own.

 The following sections offer a more in-depth view of the available types and methods for building molecular structures from template libraries: